 The advantage of shorter term bonds

 One way to mitigate the impact of rising interest rates would be to invest in shorter term bonds.
-Bonds with longer maturities tend to be more heavily impacted by changing interest rates.
-If you own a 10-year bond that pays a coupon of 4%, would you be willing to hold the bond for 10 years when new bonds are being issued at 7% interest?
+Bonds with longer maturities tend to be more heavily impacted by rising interest rates.
+If you own a 10-year bond that pays a coupon of 3%, would you be willing to hold the bond for 10 years when new bonds are being issued at 5% interest?
 This is why the longer the maturity, the greater the interest rate risk.
+That said, to compensate investors for this risk, long-term bonds typically pay a higher interest rate than short-term bonds of the same credit quality.

-For investors who think that interest rates are going to rise in the near-term, shorter term bonds also allow them to take advantage of market opportunities faster.
+For investors who think that interest rates are going to keep rising, shorter-term bonds also allow them to take advantage of market opportunities faster.
 At maturity, they can reinvest their principal and move into bonds with higher interest rates.

 Rising interest rates and Syfe Cash+

-With the rapid rise in 10-year Treasury yields, some investors are understandably concerned about what that might mean for Syfe Cash+.
+With the rise in Treasury yields, some investors might wonder what that means for Syfe Cash+.